PongAlmighty/Arena-Timer-Firmware-Standalone/README.md

 2. **Upload Firmware**: Use PlatformIO to flash the RP2040-Zero
 3. **Network Configuration**: Device uses static IP `10.0.0.21` by default
 4. **Access Interface**: Navigate to `http://arenatimer.local` or the device IP
+5. **FightTimer Integration**: Use WebSocket connection for instant livestream synchronization

 ## Control Methods